Log in

 Email automation

 While this may seem obvious, email marketing rests on automation.
 Imaging responding to every new subscriber by manually sending out your welcome email.
-How about manually sending a confirmation message for every purchase in your ecommerce store.
+How about manually sending a confirmation email message for every purchase in your ecommerce store.

 Email automation saves you invaluable time and resources.